 Minnesota Remembers Vietnam discussion grantees have been announced!

-Beginning in March 2018, six communities from around the state will begin hosting events and activities aimed at remembering the war in Vietnam and Southeast Asia through the power of the humanities.
+Now through June 2019, six communities from around the state will begin hosting events and activities aimed at remembering the war in Vietnam and Southeast Asia through the power of the humanities.